w3f/Grants-Program/applications/application-BikaToken.md

-**How did you hear about the Grants Program?** Web3 Foundation Website
+**How did you hear about the Grants Program?** Web3 Foundation Website We found out from the foundation's official Web3 website, and Twitter.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
+We have compiled a framework for the development of Dapps and mobile applications, with the creation of Android studio software and Ui designer software, the project already has an initial website and needs development, the project will have new ideas for creating horror genre games, as entertainment this game can be played on Pc with windows system, game project will continue after project token has good value.
 - If there are any other teams who have already contributed (financially) to the project.
+Bika Token also submitted a proposal to Gateio but the project has not received funding assistance and is still waiting for evaluation.
 - Previous grants you may have applied for.
+Bika Token applied for grant funds on Web3 for the development of Dapps projects on the polka-dot network and decentralized applications to increase progress.